goody-h/Harold/README.md

 - Scheduled event reminder

 ## Releases
 Releases are regularly uploaded to [Google play store](https://play.google.com/store/apps/details?id=com.orsteg.harold) in both production and beta stages.
-Support by downloading the latest version of the application and possibly droping a review.
+Support by downloading the latest version of the application and possibly dropping a review.
 You could also opt in for the beta testing program to get early access on future changes to be implemented.

 #### Changelog
 **V1.0.0-beta**